nualagr/dargan-health-foods/TESTING.md

 &#9745; Be able to edit my shopping cart, increasing or decreasing the quantity of a specific item or deleting it altogether, at will.

-When the user opens the Cart page they are presented with a table of the items in their cart.
+When the user opens the 'Cart' page they are presented with a table of the items in their cart.
-Each item row has a Quantity form allowing the user to increase or decrease the quantity as needed.
+Each item row has a quantity form allowing the user to increase or decrease the quantity as needed.
 If they decrease the quantity to zero, the item is removed from the cart.
 Alternatively, they can delete any item from the cart in one click using the individual trash-can icons at the end of the product row.
-With each adjustment of the cart the user is given feedback, the quantity updates, the line-item subtotal is updated, as is the Cart Total and Order Total within the Summary table.
+With each adjustment of the cart the user is given feedback, the quantity updates, the line-item subtotal is updated, as is the 'Cart Total' and 'Order Total' within the 'Summary' table.
 Further feedback is provided with textual messages, in green for success or in red for errors, which specify which item has been removed etc.